 Keep a running list, advises Ibbotson.
 "Write everything down or you will forget something.
 A cloud-based list on your smartphone works well or a single notebook you carry with you.
 Have a wall-mounted chalkboard or whiteboard for writing important reminders and erase them when completed.
 You can also use these to note when you run out of something."
 You can later turn this into a shopping list and take a picture of it on your phone to access when you’re out and about.

-Grace McMahon, Life Coach at Being Well, agrees on the power of writing things down: "There’s a lot going on in our lives at once, and in the age we live in there’s always a lot of information to process, which can interfere with what we’re interested in, what we want in life, and what we’ve got to do.
+Grace McMahon, Life Coach at Being Well (opens in new tab), agrees on the power of writing things down: "There’s a lot going on in our lives at once, and in the age we live in there’s always a lot of information to process, which can interfere with what we’re interested in, what we want in life, and what we’ve got to do.
 Keep a note of important dates, things to do, shopping lists, work tasks, the kids’ social life and yours."

 3. Create structure and routine

-Structure and routine are important for general well-being, from working out how to create the best bedtime routine, to figuring out the best daily wellness routine, or the best night-time skincare routine.
+Structure and routine are important for general well-being, from working out how to create the best bedtime routine, to figuring out the best daily wellness routine, or the best skincare routine.
 Nailing a routine can help us create positive daily habits that promote general wellbeing.